U.S. sends states monoclonal antibodies that may not work against omicron

 After the omicron variant emerged around Thanksgiving, the Department of Health and Human Services briefly halted shipments of sotrovimab, made by GlaxoSmithKline and Vir Biotechnology to stockpile it for the time when omicron became more prevalent.
 Shipments resumed weeks after that, as omicron became increasingly rampant.

 On Dec.
-23, the department announced it would pause shipments of two other monoclonal antibody treatments, made by Regeneron Pharmaceuticals and Eli Lilly, which laboratory tests have suggested are less effective against the new variant.
+23, the department announced it would pause shipments of two other monoclonal antibody treatments, made by Regeneron Pharmaceuticals and Eli Lilly, which laboratory tests have shown are less effective against the new variant.

-This week, the administration resumed shipments of those two medications.
+Last week, the administration resumed shipments of those two medications.
 The latest reversal followed complaints from Florida Gov. Ron DeSantis (R) and some doctors that the Regeneron treatments could help in places where the delta variant of the virus is still infecting people.
 DeSantis also said he was not convinced the Regeneron and Lilly cocktails were ineffective against the omicron variant.

 Those two treatments were used heavily last year to prevent hospitalizations of people infected by the delta variant, but have proven less effective against omicron in lab tests.
 (An injectable monoclonal antibody, AstraZeneca’s Evusheld, was approved last month for pre-exposure use in immunocompromised people; the company said lab studies show it “retained neutralizing activity” against omicron.)
-New antiviral pills also are expected to be effective against the omicron variant, but they, too, are in short supply.
+New antiviral pills also are expected to be effective against both the delta and omicron variants.

 The Regeneron and Lilly medications, given to outpatients by infusion or injection, are free and have caused few side effects.
 They are authorized for anyone with mild to moderate disease who doesn’t need supplemental oxygen.
 They also can be given prophylactically to high-risk patients, including people 65 and older, who have been exposed to the virus.

 The Biden administration agreed Dec.
-31 to start shipping the Regeneron and Lilly products this week.
+31 to start shipping the Regeneron and Lilly products last week.
 In a news release Tuesday, DeSantis, one of the most vocal proponents of monoclonal antibody treatments, took credit for forcing the administration to change course.
 He said the state would soon receive an additional 30,000 doses of monoclonal antibodies.

 In an email, DeSantis’s spokeswoman, Christina Pushaw, asserted that “there have been Omicron cases treated with other [monoclonal antibodies] that showed significant improvement, contrary to the initial study that came out and apparently informed the now-reversed HHS policy.”